 - Check the furnace for obvious signs of deterioration. - Check the venting and combustion air piping to ensure that it is still fastened to the furnace.
-It should not sag, and should have a 1/4" to the foot slope upwards to the outside wall or termination. - There should be no water marks on the floor under the venting.
+It should not sag, and should have a 1⁄4" to the foot slope upwards to the outside wall or termination. - There should be no water marks on the floor under the venting.
 Water marks may indicate a leaking pipe joint. - All ductwork should be secured to the furnace, and all ductwork should be solidly supported throughout the heating system. - Water should flow easily through the condensate drain line.
-Excess debris in the drain line may indicate a problem which should be referred to your service contractor. - The gas burner should be observed from time to time during the heating season to ensure that the flames are clean and blue.
+You may be able to observe this while the furnace is operating if your condensate drain line from the drain trap assembly terminates at a floor drain or sump pit.
+If clear plastic was used, it may yellow with age; however, the contents should be reasonably clear.
+Excess debris in the drain line may indicate a problem which should be referred to your service contractor.
+If the drain lines are opaque, your service technician will check them during the annual servicing. - The gas burner should be observed from time to time during the heating season to ensure that the flames are clean and blue.
 A bit of orange color in the flame is not likely to be a problem and is probably dust particles burning.
 If you observe lazy yellow flames, call your heating or service contractor immediately.
 The yellow flames inevitably lead to soot-ups.

-Furnace Appearance
+FURNACE APPEARANCE

 The furnace exterior finish is a durable automotive like coating.
 It may be washed with mild soap if necessary.
 Galvanized metal surfaces require no maintenance.

+CLEANING

-It is advisable to keep dust buildup on warm surfaces to a minimum, since dust, in some cases, can be a combustible.
+It is advisable to keep dust build-up on warm surfaces to a minimum, since dust, in some cases, can be a combustible.

 Dust build-up in the circulating fan can impair blower performance; therefore, reduce efficiency.

 The recovery coil is located immediately above the blower assembly.
 Over time, it may become coated with dust.
 To clean the recovery coil:

 - 1. Disconnect electrical power to the furnace. - 2.
-Remove the blower access door - 3.
-Remove the screws fastening the blower assembly to the blower division panel. - 4.
-Unplug harness from blower division, junction box and remove thermostat wires.
+Remove the blower access door

+3. Remove the screws fastening the blower assembly to the blower division panel.

+4. Unplug harness from blower division, junction box and remove thermostat wires.